-No. 24 Iowa scores 35 unanswered to beat Illinois 35-21
+No. 24 Iowa scores 35 straight to beat Illinois 35-21

 CHAMPAIGN, Ill.
-(AP) — Spencer Petris threw three touchdown passes and No. 24 Iowa scored 35 unanswered points after trailing by two touchdowns early to beat Illinois 35-21 on Saturday.
+(AP) — Spencer Petras threw three touchdown passes and No. 24 Iowa scored 35 straight points after trailing by two touchdowns early to beat Illinois 35-21 on Saturday.

-“I think we’d all feel really good had the first quarter maybe gone a little different,” Petris said of his team’s slow start.
+“I think we’d all feel really good had the first quarter maybe gone a little different,” Petras said about his team’s slow start.
 “We just have to try to get in rhythm faster.”

 “I felt like we needed to do something different at the end of the game,” Illinois coach Lovie Smith said.
 “Put Isaiah in and he gave us a spark.”